-Washington County Cooperative Library Services (WCCLS):
+Washington County Cooperative Library Services (WCCLS)

 Through intergovernmental agreements with its member libraries, WCCLS provides the majority of the member libraries’ operational funding and a variety of support services including a shared catalog, technology, electronic resources, and inter-library deliveries.
-WCCLS also provides outreach to special populations including book delivery to homebound residents, materials and services for residents who speak languages other than English, special services for youth and early literacy outreach, and materials for the Jail Inmate Library.
+WCCLS also provides outreach to special populations including Library Mail Service to homebound residents, materials and services for residents who speak languages other than English, special services for youth and early literacy, and materials for the Jail Inmate Library.

 WCCLS receives its funding from two main sources: the County general fund and a dedicated five-year property tax levy approved by the voters.
 Member public libraries are responsible for their own capital assets.